Larry Brown (running back): Legacy

+NFL career statistics

 Post-football career

 Brown is currently a Vice President of NAI Michael Commercial Real Estate Services.
 After retiring from football in 1976, he was employed at E.F.
 Hutton as a Personal Financial Management Advisor.

 For 12 years, Brown was employed by Xerox Corporation with responsibilities for business and community relations.

-He has served on the Board of Directors of Mellon Bank (MD), the Board of Visitors of George Mason University, the Board of Associates of Gallaudet University the Board of Directors of the Greater Washington, D.C.
-Sports Authority, and a Delegate to Japan with the American Council of Young Political Leaders.
+He has served on the Board of Directors of Mellon Bank (MD); the Board of Visitors of George Mason University; the Board of Directors of the Greater Washington, D.C.
+Sports Authority; and a Delegate to Japan with the American Council of Young Political Leaders.

 Charitable activities

-Brown has been active over many years in charitable activities for the Redskins and other non-profit organizations in the Washington, D.C. area, including the Prince George's County Special Olympics the National Council on Disability, Friends of the National Zoo Advisory Committee, the Coalition for the Homeless, the Capital Children's Museum, and the Washington Redskins Charity Golf Classic.
+Brown has been active over many years in charitable activities for the Redskins and other non-profit organizations in the Washington, D.C. area, including the Prince George's County Special Olympics, the National Council on Disability, Friends of the National Zoo Advisory Committee, the Coalition for the Homeless, the Capital Children's Museum, and the Washington Redskins Charity Golf Classic.

 He makes regular appearances at Redskins alumni events.